 Let me clarify my title: communion is not a prerequisite for salvation.
 However, I do think that after you are converted, you have to obey Jesus’ commandments.

 Do this in remembrance of me.
 (I Corinthians 11:24) I don’t see how we can do without remembering or remember without doing and consider ourselves as obedient.
 Who are we to judge which half of a commandment will count as the whole?

 Isn’t it dangerous to second-guess God?
 Isn’t it foolhardy to correct His commandments?
 Are we smarter than He is, so that we are able to determine what He meant and to ignore what He said?

-The problem here is in trying to become a judge of a law, trying to discern what is necessary and what is not.
-What is needed is not interpreters, but obedient servants.
+The problem here is in trying to become a judge of a commandment, trying to discern which part is necessary and which part is not.
+What we need is not interpreters, but obedient servants.
 If you truly are a slave of Christ, you will obey His commandments so far as you can and you will leave the determination of the significance and the essential parts to Him.
 He is the judge of your obedience, not you.
 If for some reason you or any of His other servants is prevented from obedience for some reason, Jesus is the judge of that.
 If you consider Him trustworthy and merciful, you don’t have to trouble your pretty little head over things like this.

 This is why the most spiritual people you know are not theologians, but simple people who know how to obey; for you can see that the wise stumble on the threshold of the Kingdom of God, while the simple walk right in.

 Perhaps we should learn from the clever, but imitate the simple.